 The medical necessity for substance use services must be determined by and recommended by a physician.
 Members who meet clinical criteria must be at least 18 years old, unless the member has consent from a parent or legal guardian, if applicable, and the State Opioid Treatment Authority.
-Members must also meet member admission criteria for federal opioid treatment standards in accordance with 42 CFR § 8.12, as determined by a physician.
+Members must also meet patient admission criteria for federal opioid treatment standards in accordance with CFR §8.12, as determined by a physician.

-Member Records
+Client Records

-In addition to the general requirements for Record Keeping (refer to Section 2.6), each member's record shall contain the following:
+In addition to the general requirements for Record Keeping (refer to Section 2.6), each client record shall contain:

-- Recording of medication administration and dispensing in accordance with federal and state requirements; - Results of five most recent drug screen tests with action taken for positive results;
+- recording of medication administration and dispensing in accordance with federal and state requirements; - results of five most recent drug screen tests with action taken for positive results; - physical status and use of additional prescription medication;